 In a field of PhDs, Tim Samaras didn’t attend a day of college in his life.
 He chased storms with brilliant tools of his own invention and pushed closer to the tornado than anyone else ever dared.
 When he achieved what meteorologists had deemed impossible, it was as if he had snatched the fire of the gods.
 Yet even as he transformed the field, Samaras kept on pushing.
 As his ambitions grew, so did the risks.
 And when he finally met his match—in a faceoff against the largest tornado ever recorded—it upended everything he thought he knew.

-Brantley Hargrove delivers a masterful tale, chronicling the life of Tim Samaras in all its triumph and tragedy.
-He takes readers inside the thrill of the chase, the captivating science of tornadoes, and the remarkable character of a man who walked the line between life and death in pursuit of knowledge.
-Following the tradition of Into Thin Air and The Perfect Storm, Hargrove’s debut offers an unforgettable exploration of obsession and the extremes of the natural world.
+Brantley Hargrove delivers a “cinematically thrilling and scientifically wonky” (Outside) tale, chronicling the life of Tim Samaras in all its triumph and tragedy.
+Hargrove takes readers inside the thrill of the chase, the captivating science of tornadoes, and the remarkable character of a man who walked the line between life and death in pursuit of knowledge.
+The Man Who Caught the Storm is an “adrenaline rush of a tornado chase…Readers from all across the spectrum will enjoy this” (Library Journal, starred review) unforgettable exploration of obsession and the extremes of the natural world.

 Brantley Hargrove is a journalist who has written for Wired, Popular Mechanics, and Texas Monthly.
 He’s gone inside the effort to reverse-engineer supertornadoes using supercomputers and has chased violent storms from the Great Plains down to the Texas coast.
 He lives in Dallas, Texas, with his wife, Renee, and their two cats.
 The Man Who Caught the Storm is his first book.